 Tucked between a self-storage park and a recycling plant in a correlated office park in Central California sits this winery.
 Looks can be deceiving, as this is actually a side project of the stellar winemaker McPrice Myers, known for his self-named label.

-Then again, what can you expect from a guy whose own father, a prison guard, was convinced that his own rebellious son would end up behind bars one day?
+Then again, what can you expect from a guy whose own father, a correctional officer, was convinced that his own rebellious son would end up behind bars one day?
 (In other words, this guy was destined for the wine trade.)

-Thankfully, this bottling is a lovely Rhone-styled white, with a delicacy and elegance that puts this puppy over the top.
+Thankfully, this bottling is a lovely Rhone-style white, with a delicacy and elegance that puts this puppy over the top.

-The blend is mostly Viognier and Grenache Blanc, with a drop or two of Roussanne and Marsanne as well.
-Notes of white peach, spring flowers and papaya flow together in a satisfyingly rich texture.
+The blend is mostly Viognier and Grenache Blanc, with a drop or two of Roussanne and Marsanne.
+Notes of white peach, spring flowers, and papaya flow together in a satisfyingly rich texture.
 The finish turns to white pepper, red fruit, and high-tone minerality.